Burning Restrictions & Bans

 Current Bans & Alerts

-To keep up to date with current bans and emergency alerts please check the DFES Facebook Page and the Shire Facebook Page.
+To keep up to date with current bans and emergency alerts please check Emergency WA and the DFES Facebook Page and website

 Burning Periods